Due to an increase in crossbreeding in the past few decades, designer dog breeds are very popular these days.

 You can start by jumping right in and joining online dog groups and browsing through local breeder networks and classified pet advertisements.

-This should be done on a regular basis and are all productive and constructive methods which can be utilized to locate your future dog successfully.
+This should be done on a regular basis and are all productive and constructive methods that can be utilized to locate your future dog successfully.

 Doing a certain amount of networking with other pet owners and making it known you are in the market for this particular breed is also a good idea to get the word out and possibly create leads for you.